thelearningcurvegr/thelearningcurvegr.github.io/tech.md

 # cover-img: /assets/img/image17.jpg
 ---

 We are the technical arm of TLC!
-While many talk about the future of AI, we are busy building it.
-Our team comes from a background in AI engineering and cloud infrastructure.
-We don’t just run seminars; we write code, deploy systems, and build tools that modernize how adult education actually happens.
+Our team comes from a background in Software and AI engineering and cloud infrastructure.
+We don’t just run seminars; we write code, deploy systems, and build tools that bridge the gap between digital potential and real-world practice.

-> We exist to help educators and professionals stop fearing AI and start using it to save time and improve their work.
+> We exist to help educators and professionals move beyond the hype of AI and start using it to amplify their impact.

 ---